0

 Some tips for monetization and payments in Telegram Mini Apps:

-- One-time purchases and invoices through Bot Payments and third-party providers.
+• One-time purchases and invoices through Telegram Payments and third-party providers, with support for Apple Payand Google Pay where available.

-- Ads and sponsored content in channels that point to your Mini App.
+• Ads and sponsored content in Telegram channels that point to your Mini App, allowing you to promote and monetize your app via external advertising.

 If you work in finance, check our guides on fintech UX best practices and gamification in fintech.